Published Sep 26, 2024

 The answer may lie in how the Mids handle quarterback Jacob Zeno.
 While Seth Henigan is more of the NFL quarterback archetype, Zeno presents a style of play that the Mids have yet to encounter this year.
 He isn't asked to run very often, although he is capable when called upon.
 Instead, he uses his quickness to move in the pocket, avoid sacks, and extend plays.
 When he rolls out, he creates conflict with defenders deciding between stopping the scramble or sticking with their coverage.
 Often, both choices are wrong.

 That style of play fits in well with what UAB tries to do offensively.
 Zeno has an absurdly high completion percentage.
 Last year, Zeno was second in the nation, completing 73.6 percent of his throws.
 He's above 70 percent again so far this year.
-While Zeno's arm talent is evident, those numbers also reflect the types of throws he usually asked to make.
+While Zeno's arm talent is evident, those numbers also reflect the types of throws he is usually asked to make.
 UAB's bread and butter is a constant barrage of short passes, using the short and horizontal passing game as an extension of their running game.
 But it's the threat of the deep ball that makes the offense go.
 They're like an option offense in that they both suck you in, gradually forcing you to inch forward before throwing over the top when you cheat too much.
 Then you have to back off, which leaves the offense room to operate underneath again.
 Rinse and repeat.

 We saw that early in last year's game.
 On this play, the cornerback was supposed to drop into a deep zone, but he was caught with his eyes in the backfield as the ball went over his head.